Daisy Custard Butter Cookies

 • Gradually add the flour mixture into the standing mixer, stir and mix well on low speed until you get a smooth dough.

 • Add the dough into a cookie piping gun and affix a daisy, flora or star shaped disc.
-Press each cookie dough 1 inch apart, onto the lined baking trays.
+Press each cookie dough 1 inch apart, onto the baking trays lined with baking paper.

 • Press a piece of diced dried cranberry gently onto the center of each cookie dough.